zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Employee:  Sometimes, people are really rude.
 They  don’t even say “hello” back.

 Consultant:  That may be true, but it’s still your job to make them feel welcomed.
-Each customer should feel that a salesperson is att entive and trying to meet their needs.
+Each customer should feel that a salesperson is attentive and trying to meet their needs.

-Employee:  Some of them don’t even know what they w ant.
+Employee:  Some of them don’t even know what they want.
 They wander around and waste our time.

 Consultant:  Part of your job is to help them defin e their needs, offer them options, and lead them to a decision.
 I know that you’re not working on commission, but this is a very important part of yo ur job.

 Employee:  You mean I have to hold their hand the w hole time they’re in the store?
 Who am I, their mother?

-Consultant:  I can see that we have a lot of work t o do.
+Consultant:  I can see that we have a lot of work to do.
 Let’s get started.

 [end of dialog]